Acquired disorders

 - Leg length discrepancy

-- Limitations in range of motion- abduction, flexion, and internal rotation
+- Limitations in range of motion — abduction, flexion, and internal rotation

-Physical therapy interventions and Legg-Calve Perthes disease
+Physical therapy interventions for Legg-Calve-Perthes disease

 - Activity modifications